-In addition to the 21 hours described above, all Ph.D. in Marketing students will take a minimum of twelve (12) credit hours in marketing seminars offered by the Department of Marketing and Logistics.
+In addition to the 15 hours described above, all Ph.D. in Marketing students will take a minimum of twenty one (21) credit hours in marketing seminars offered by the Department of Marketing and Logistics.

 Minor Academic Program

 Students also will select a minor academic area of study, which requires a minimum of nine (9) credit hours of coursework.
 These courses are selected by the student in combination with the Ph.D.
 Coordinator and Doctoral Programs Committee in the Department of Marketing and Logistics.
-The student may elect a minor academic program within the department (e.g., logistics), within the College or outside the College of Business.
+Minors within the department (e.g., logistics) or within the College of Business are encouraged.